btahir/auntie-pdf/README.md

 ## Sponsored by

-[Shorts Generator](https://www.shortsgenerator.com/) - Create viral short videos in minutes!
+[You-TLDR](https://www.you-tldr.com/) - Get the TLDR of any YouTube video in seconds!